 These damages likely won’t be covered if all you have is liability on your motorcycle insurance.
 But the damages should be covered if you have comprehensive.
 If you feel the damages are too significant for you to pay for out of pocket, calling your insurance and submitting a claim is the next best option.

 Remember to only tell your insurance company what you know, not what you think happened.
 For example, if you tell your insurance that you think this was a hit and run, your insurance may decline the claim stating your comprehensive doesn’t cover hit and run scenarios.
-Tell the truth, but don’t tell your insurance more than you need to so you are covered.
+Tell the truth, but don’t tell your insurance more than you need to.

 Also note that if you do call your insurance and put in a claim with them for your tipped motorcycle, your rates may go up and you will still need to pay out your deductible.